Ciamuthama/Quote-Machine/README.md

 ## Acknowledgements 🙏

-- The quotes used in this application are sourced from [Quotable API](https://example-api.com) . 📚🌟
+- The quotes used in this application are sourced from [TypeFit Api][(https://type.fit/api/quotes)] . 📚🌟
-- Special thanks to the [Open Source Community](https://opensource.org/community) for their continuous support and inspiration. 🌟🤗
+- Special thanks to the [Freecodecamp Community](https://forum.freecodecamp.org) for  inspiration. 🌟🤗

 ---